Mission

 • The Call of the Wild by Jack London

-• Fire by Elizabeth Wein, Paralell Journeys by Alfons Heck, The Boy in the Stripped Pajamas by John Boyne
+• Rose Under Fire by Elizabeth Wein, Parallell Journeys by Alfons Heck, The Boy in the Striped Pajamas by John Boyne.

 • Short Stories including Gift of the Magi, The Necklace, Thank you Ma'am, Lamb to Slaughter, and others.